robinkarim/Production-Book/docs/cirrent-osts.rst

 CIRRENT™ Cloud ID
 ^^^^^^^^^^^^^^^^^^

 In the CIRRENT™ Console you used to navigate to **Device Management** > **Cloud ID** to access CIRRENT™ Cloud ID features.
-Now you can simply click on **CIRRENT™ Cloud ID** on the IINFINEON OSTS landing page, `or navigate directly to this URL <https://osts.infineon.com/cloud-id>`_, to access a dedicated section for Cloud ID.
+Now you can simply click on **CIRRENT™ Cloud ID** on the INFINEON OSTS landing page, `or navigate directly to this URL <https://osts.infineon.com/cloud-id>`_, to access a dedicated section for Cloud ID.

 .. image:: img/osts-4.png
     :align: center